-The physical processes associated with radiative transfer, turbulent mixing, subgrid-scale orographic drag, moist convection, clouds and surface/soil processes have a strong impact on the large scale flow of the atmosphere.
+The physical processes associated with radiative transfer, turbulent mixing, subgrid-scale orographic drag, non-orographic gravity wave drag, moist convection, clouds and surface/soil processes have a strong impact on the large scale flow of the atmosphere.
 However, these mechanisms are often active at scales smaller than the horizontal grid size.
 Parametrization schemes are then necessary in order to properly describe the impact of these subgrid-scale mechanisms on the large scale flow of the atmosphere.
 In other words the ensemble effect of the subgrid-scale processes has to be formulated in terms of the resolved grid-scale variables.
 Furthermore, forecast weather parameters, such as two-metre temperature, precipitation and cloud cover, are computed by the physical parametrization part of the model.

 This part (Part IV 'Physical processes') of the IFS documentation describes only the physical parametrization package.
 After all the explicit dynamical computations per time-step are performed, the physics parametrization package is called by the IFS.
 The physics computations are performed only in the vertical.
-The input information for the physics consists of the values of the mean prognostic variables (wind components, temperature, specific humidity, liquid/ice water content and cloud fraction), the provisional dynamical tendencies for the same variables and various surface fields, both fixed and variable.
+The input information for the physics consists of the values of the gridbox mean prognostic variables (wind components, temperature, specific humidity, cloud fraction, water contents for cloud liquid, cloud ice, rain and snow), the provisional dynamical tendencies for the same variables and various surface fields, both fixed and variable.